jgerchen/polyploid_variant_calling/README.md

 ```
 ## Output files

-You can generate any intermediate files that are defined in the workflow.
+You can generate any intermediate files that are defined in output directive of any rule in the workflow.
 Likely the ones that are the most interesting are:
 ### 0_index_reference

 ### 1_mapreads
-* config["bam_dir"]/{species}_{sample}.merged.bam

 ### 2_callvars